-Daniel Florez, architect, studied architecture at the E.T.S.A.Madrid and the E.P.F.L Lausanne, graduating in 2008 with the best distinction with a graduation project that won several awards, including the prize of the X Biennial of Spanish Architecture for the best Final Degree Project of the Architecture Schools of Spain.
+Daniel Florez studied architecture at the E.T.S.A.Madrid and E.P.F.L Lausanne.
+He graduated with the best distinction with a project that won several awards, including the X Biennial of Spanish Architecture award for the best Graduation Project of Spanish Architecture schools.

-In 2006, while still a student, he moved to Paris to work at François Roche's art and architecture research office (R&Sie(n)), where he had the opportunity to collaborate in projects with two important contemporary artists, Pierre Huyghe and Philippe Parreno.
+In 2006, while still a student, he moved to Paris to work at François Roche's architectural research office, where he had the opportunity to meet and collaborate on the design and assembly of art projects by two renowned contemporary artists, Pierre Huyghe and Philippe Parreno.

-At Herzog & DeMeuron's headquarters in Basel, he also designs and participates in competition winning teams such as the Torre Gasklocka skyscrapers in Stockholm, Tower of Woodwharf in London , University of Skolkovo in Moscow, Lux Cultural Complex in São Paulo, or the non-profit project Arena do Morro, a gym inside a favela of the city of Natal, in the Brazilian northeast.
+At Herzog & DeMeuon's headquarters in Basel, he designs and participates in competitions and projects such as the Gasklocka Tower Apartment in Stockholm, One Park Drive Tower in Woodwharf London and Brazilian projects such as the Lux Cultural Complex of São Paulo, which is finally not built, or the non-profit project, Arena do Morro, a gym on the outskirts of Natal, the northeast coast of Brazil.

-In 2017, VILELA FLOREZ publishes their work and gets great critical success with many publications in architectural media such as: Wallpaper, Deezen, Designboom, Archdaily, Domus, Arquine, Architecture and Construction, Design, Dwell, Princeton Architectural Press, Gestalten Trendhunter....
+In 2017, VILELA FLOREZ publishes their first important projects and receives critical success with many publications in architectural media such as: Wallpaper, Deezen, Designboom, Archdaily, Domus, Arquine, Architecture and construction, Design, Dwell, Princeton Architectural Press, Gestalten , Trendhunter....

-In 2019, design magazine WALLPAPER selects VILELA FLOREZ as one of the emerging architectural practices of the year with a special publication in the June issue, featuring a photo shoot at David Chipperfield's James Simon Gallery building in Berlin.
+In 2019, the design magazine WALLPAPER selects VILELA FLOREZ as one of the emerging architectural practices of the year with a special publication in the June issue, with a photo shoot at David Chipperfield's James Simon Gallery building in Berlin.

-In 2020, Daniel Florez is invited to give lectures within the course of Contemporary Architecture in the Northeast of Brazil , organized by the Universities of of Alagoas and Ceará, which is published in a special issue of the legendary magazine PROJETO.
+In 2020, Daniel Florez is invited to give lectures of his projects within the course on Contemporary Architecture in the Northeast of Brazil , organized by the Universities of Architecture of Alagoas and Ceará,in Brazil.